Water parameters

 What Are Aquarium Water Parameters?

-Aquarium water parameters describe the chemical conditions inside your tank, such as acidity, hardness, and nutrient levels.
+Aquarium water parameters describe the chemical conditions inside a fish tank, such as acidity, hardness, nitrogen-cycle readings, and nutrient levels.
 They change over time due to feeding, filtration, plant growth, water changes, and biological activity.

 See your data clearly, then act on it

-Aquarium Tracker turns every test into a clear story.
-Log multiple parameters at once, filter by date, and review past measurements to understand what is really happening in your tank.
+Aquarium Tracker turns every water test into a clear story.
+Log multiple parameters at once, filter by date, and review past measurements to understand what is really happening in each tank.

 Water parameter entry screen with multiple measurements